Dr-Bundolo/melnor-raincloud-revival-/README.md

 Both take the same basic approach: a local server on your network impersonates Melnor's cloud, your router/Pi redirects the Control Unit's DNS lookups to that local server instead of the real internet, and the CU continues operating exactly as designed, just talking to your Pi instead.

+## Getting started

+1. **Pick one of the two projects above and get it running first**, following that project's own setup instructions.
+Don't skip this — the fixes below are patches on top of a working base, not a replacement for one. `melnor_decloudify` is the one this guide's fixes were built and tested against.
+2. Confirm your Control Unit is talking to your Pi and you can trigger a valve manually before applying anything from this guide.
+3. Once that's working, apply the fix in `web-js-timestamp-fix.js` to your copy of `web.js`, and/or use `blynk-bridge-fixes.py` as a reference for your own bridge script.

+**Note on `sunshower`:** the specific file/function names in the fix below match `melnor_decloudify`'s code.
+If you're using `sunshower` instead, the underlying cause (the CU needing a periodic timestamp update, not just one at initial connection) may still apply, but you'll need to find the equivalent spot in that project's code yourself — the patch as written won't drop in directly.

 ## What you'll need

 - A Raspberry Pi (even low-power models work — this has been running reliably on a Pi Zero W)